dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 WebAssembly AOT compilation is only performed when the project is published.
 AOT compilation isn't used when the project is run during development (`Development` environment) because AOT compilation usually takes several minutes on small projects and potentially much longer for larger projects.
 Reducing the build time for AOT compilation is under development for future releases of ASP.NET Core.

-The size of an AOT-compiled Blazor WebAssembly app is generally larger than the size of the app if compiled into .NET IL.
-Although the size difference depends on the app, most AOT-compiled apps are about twice the size of their IL-compiled versions.
-This means that using AOT compilation trades off load time performance for runtime performance.
+The size of an AOT-compiled Blazor WebAssembly app is generally larger than the size of the app if compiled into .NET IL:

+* Although the size difference depends on the app, most AOT-compiled apps are about twice the size of their IL-compiled versions.
+This means that using AOT compilation trades off load-time performance for runtime performance.
 Whether this tradeoff is worth using AOT compilation depends on your app.
 Blazor WebAssembly apps that are CPU intensive generally benefit the most from AOT compilation.

+* The larger size of an AOT-compiled app is due to two conditions:

+  * The WebAssembly representation of high-level .NET IL instructions requires more instructions.
+  * AOT does ***not*** trim out managed DLLs when the app is published.
+Blazor must fall back to using the .NET interpreter with the .NET binaries in some client-side scenarios.
+Requiring the DLLs on the client increases the download size but provides a more compatible .NET experience.

 > [!NOTE]
 > For [Mono](https://github.com/mono/mono)/WebAssembly MSBuild properties and targets, see [`WasmApp.targets` (dotnet/runtime GitHub repository)](https://github.com/dotnet/runtime/blob/main/src/mono/wasm/build/WasmApp.targets).
 Official documentation for common MSBuild properties is planned per [Document blazor msbuild configuration options (dotnet/docs #27395)](https://github.com/dotnet/docs/issues/27395).